Q. What is a political action committee (PAC)?

 Q. How is my contribution used?

 A. Your contribution allows the NFOP PAC to educate members of Congress about issues important to you and influence national policy making through political action.
 The FOP is the nation’s oldest, largest and most influential organization of law enforcement professionals in the United States.
 We play a prominent role in the formation of national law enforcement policy.
-Last year, the National FOP supported candidates who best demonstrated their commitment to those issues that are of greatest concern for the rank-and-file law enforcement officer.
+Last election, the National FOP supported candidates who best demonstrated their commitment to those issues that are of greatest concern for the rank-and-file law enforcement officer.
 Our goal is to raise funds for these purposes, and from such funds to make contributions to assist candidates, without regard to party affiliations, who demonstrate their commitment to issues most important to members of the FOP.

 Q. Do I really make a difference?